* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. When it’s brown, turn it over and fry for a further 2-3 minutes, pressing down on it occasionally.

 Depending on how you like your stuffing, you can make the ‘pancake’ thin and crispy or thicker for a softer inside.
+Just don’t make it too thick, or it won’t heat through before the outside burns.

-I always opt for stock over water because it adds more flavor, but use low-sodium stock, or the dish can get overly salty.
+If you prefer less crispy stuffing, skip the oil and butter and be generous with the extra liquid.
+You can add up to a ¼ cup’s worth.
+I always opt for stock over water because it adds more flavor, but use low-sodium stock, or the stuffing can get very salty.

+Results: I can understand why this is a popular method.
 The outside turned crispy, and the butter added some flavor, while the inside was moist and chewy.
+But it’s not great if you’ve got lots of stuffing to reheat because you’ll have to work in batches.

 Reheating stuffing in the oven